jsievers/tycho-demo/exercises/Exercise_05_Add_Product/README.txt

 - [optional if you want to catch up from exercise 4 or reset your workspace]:
-  Import all 6 projects from the zip into an empty eclipse workspace using File > Import > Existing Maven Projects
+  Import all 6 projects from this folder into an empty eclipse workspace using File > Import > Existing Maven Projects
 - Right-click on tychodemo.aggregator > Run As > Maven install.
   The build should succeed and build 6 modules